-Our Board currently consists of seven members, with staggered three-year terms, pursuant to our amended and restated certificate of incorporation and amended and restated bylaws.
-As John McKearn, Ph.D., a Class II Director, will not stand for re-election to the Board when his current term ends effective upon the commencement of the 2023 Annual Meeting, the Board has resolved that upon the expiration of Dr. McKearn's term, the authorized number of directors shall be reduced to six.
+Our Board currently consists of nine members, with staggered three-year terms, pursuant to our amended and restated certificate of incorporation and amended and restated bylaws.
+As Daniel Janney and E. Rand Sutherland, M.D., Class III Directors, were not nominated for re-election to the Board, their current terms end effective upon the election of directors at the 2024 Annual Meeting.
+The Board has resolved that upon the expiration of Mr. Janney's and Dr. Sutherland's terms, the authorized number of directors shall be reduced to seven, consisting of two (2) Class I directorships, three (3) Class II directorships.
 Proxies cannot be voted for a greater number of persons than the number of nominees named in this Proxy Statement.

-Our Class II Directors, Paul Walker and Amy L. Ladd, M.D., will stand for election at the 2023 Annual Meeting.
-The terms of office of directors in Class III, which consists of Daniel Janney and Robert E. Andreatta, and Class I which consists of Robert Alexander, Ph.D. and Steven P. James, expire at our Annual Meetings of Stockholders to be held in 2024 and 2025, respectively.
-At the recommendation of our corporate governance and nominating committee of the Board ("Corporate Governance and Nominating Committee"), our Board proposes that each of the Class II nominees named below and currently serving as a director in Class II, be elected as a Class II director for a three-year term expiring at our 2026 Annual Meeting of Stockholders, or until such director's successor is duly elected and qualified, or until their earlier death, resignation, disqualification or removal.
+The terms of office of directors in Class I, which consists of Robert Alexander, Ph.D., Steven P. James, and, prior to her transition to a Class III directorship in upon the election of directors at the 2024 Annual Meeting, Dolca Thomas, M.D., and Class II, which consists of Paul Walker, Amy L. Ladd, M.D., and Neil Graham, M.D., expire at our Annual Meetings of Stockholders to be held in 2025 and 2026, respectively.
+At the recommendation of our corporate governance and nominating committee of the Board ("Corporate Governance and Nominating Committee"), our Board proposes that each of Robert Andreatta and Dolca Thomas, M.D. be elected as a Class III director for a three-year term expiring at our 2027 Annual Meeting of Stockholders, or until such director's successor is duly elected and qualified, or until their earlier death, resignation, disqualification or removal.
+Dolca Thomas, M.D. has agreed to serve as a Class III Director if elected at the 2024 Annual Meeting in order to maintain the sizes of the three classes of our Board as nearly equal as practicable.
 If any nominee for any reason is unable to serve or will not serve, the proxies may be voted for such substitute nominee as the proxy holder may determine.

-Our directors and their ages as of March 31, 2023 and positions with the Company are provided in the table below and in the additional biographical descriptions set forth in the text below the table.
+Our directors and their ages as of March 31, 2024 and current positions with the Company are provided in the table below and in the additional biographical descriptions set forth in the text below the table.